Considering a Tummy Tuck in San Diego?

 If you prefer, there are after surgery assistants and after surgery facilities that provide professional help during recovery.
 We can suggest reputable providers if you desire this level of private care.

-It is very important that you plan on two to three weeks recuperation time before you get back to your normal daily activities.
+It is very important that you plan on two to three weeks of recuperation time before you get back to your normal daily activities.
 This will vary with the level of tummy tuck you have, but it’s a good basic estimate.
 It’s important that you plan well so that you give your body time to heal in the best manner possible.
 Aerobic activities can usually be resumed about 6 weeks after surgery.

 Any tummy tuck procedure involves an incision that will leave a scar on your abdomen.
-The size and extent of the scar depends on the extent of your tummy tuck.
+The size and extent of the scar depend on the extent of your tummy tuck.
 In most cases, your surgeon will be able to make incisions so the resulting scar is well-hidden by even minimal clothing (such as a bikini bottom).

 While these scars will fade over time, we highly recommend that our patients adopt a pro-active approach to scar care.
 Most important is to keep the scars protected from the sun through clothing with an SPF factor and through consistent use of sunscreen.
 You also have the option of using a scar minimizing gel or cream to help your scars heal more smoothly and lighter in shade.
 We suggest SkinMedica’s Scar Recovery Gel with Centelline™.